piyush-chanchal/Piyush-Chanchal/README.md

 ### Hi there 👋🏻

-I am an analytics professional with 7.5 Years of experience in Data Science and Machine learning with a demonstrated history of working in the market research, Analytics and Digital marketing industry along with computer science and engineering degree.
+I am an analytics professional with 7 Years and 10 months of experience in Data Science/Machine learning and analytics with a demonstrated history of working in the market research, Analytics and Digital marketing industry along with computer science and engineering degree.
 Having a good experience on Data collection, cleaning, processing, modeling, visualization and data analytics using different tools and platforms.
-In addition, I have worked on Python, NLP, Data Science, Machine learning, Excel VBA and SPSS.

 Currently, I am looking for a full-time job in Data Science, Machine Learning, Data analytics or related field.